ajaspe/marlie/README.md

 	}

 ### LRGB PTM model
-[Polynomial Texture Maps](https://www.hpl.hp.com/research/ptm/papers/ptm.pdf) are supported in its LRGB format.
+[Polynomial Texture Maps](https://www.hpl.hp.com/research/ptm/papers/ptm.pdf) are supported in their LRGB format.
 The rti_shader for this type of model is configured this way:

 	"rti_shader": {
 		"type": "LRGB_PTM",